MarcoFurlan99/Marco_code_final/Functions/README.md

 ***Graph***

-- graph_2d: essentially the function matplotlib.pyplot.imshow with more parameters to control it.
+- graph_2d: essentially the function _matplotlib.pyplot.imshow_ with more parameters to control it.

-For more details read the functions descriptions (and try them yourself!)

 [^1]: basically os.makedirs
 [^2]: basically shutil.rmtree
 [^3]: see [https://github.com/mseitzer/pytorch-fid/blob/master/src/pytorch_fid/fid_score.py#L152](https://github.com/mseitzer/pytorch-fid/blob/master/src/pytorch_fid/fid_score.py#L152)
 [^4]: see pag.15 of [https://arxiv.org/abs/2006.16971](https://arxiv.org/abs/2006.16971).
-No promises on the computational stability of this implementation, often the imaginary component which arises inevitably from taking square root matrices is out of hand.
+No promises on the computational stability of this implementation, sometimes the imaginary component which arises inevitably from taking square root matrices is out of hand.